cshum/imagor/README.md

 Imagor is a fast, Docker-ready image processing server written in Go.

 Imagor uses one of the most efficient image processing library [libvips](https://github.com/libvips/libvips) (with [govips](https://github.com/davidbyttow/govips)).
-It's typically 4-8x faster than using the quickest ImageMagick and GraphicsMagick settings.
+It is typically 4-8x faster than using the quickest ImageMagick and GraphicsMagick settings.

 Imagor is a Go library that is easily extensible, ready to be installed and used in any Unix environment, and ready to be containerized using Docker.

-Imagor adopts the [Thumbor](https://thumbor.readthedocs.io/en/latest/usage.html#image-endpoint) URL syntax and covers most of the common web image use cases, see compatibility list.
-If these fits your requirements, you may use Imagor as a lightweight, high performance drop-in replacement.
+Imagor adopts the [Thumbor](https://thumbor.readthedocs.io/en/latest/usage.html#image-endpoint) URL syntax and covers most of the common web image operations use cases.
+If these fits your requirements, then Imagor would be a lightweight, high performance drop-in replacement.

 ### Quick Start